zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 **Summary**
 ----------------------------------
 Alright, I think we've gone through a lot of changes and refactors.
 This tutorial is quite long.
-I'm glad you didn't close the page. :) Let's summarize what we've learned so far.
+I'm glad you didn't close this page. :)

+Let's summarize what we've learned so far.

 In this tutorial, we went through a few typical async scenarios.
 With real-world examples and requirement changes, we saw that as more async calls get involved, the async solution with `bluebird` Promise API will introduce more nesting, making the code harder to read.
 The code readability does not scale well.

 We then refactored with `liftp` to make the async data flow flat.
-The logic became shorter and much easier to read, and all the Promises were still chained together.
+The logic became shorter and much easier to read, and all the Promises were still chained together to catch any error.

 Then we also introduced a few patterns to make async calls sequentially or simultaneously, while ignoring certain Promise results using different functions from the `bluebird-promise` library.